Barbu (footballer)

-Alejandro Barbudo Lorenzo (born 26 May 2001), commonly known as Barbu, is a Spanish footballer who plays as a central defender for CD Mirandés.
+Alejandro Barbudo Lorenzo (born 26 May 2001), commonly known as Barbu, is a Spanish footballer who plays as a central defender for Primera Federación club Antequera.

 Club career

 Born in Leganés, Community of Madrid, Barbu represented Atlético Madrid, Getafe CF and AD Alcorcón as a youth.
 He made his senior debut with the latter's reserves on 1 September 2019, starting in a 2–2 Tercera División home draw against DAV Santa Ana.

 On 11 July 2021, after establishing himself as a regular starter for Alcorcón B, Barbu was loaned to Primera División RFEF side Real Unión for the season.
-He was a first-choice during the most of the campaign, as his side narrowly missed out a play-off spot.
+He was a first-choice during most of the campaign, as his side narrowly missed out a play-off spot.

 On 29 July 2022, Barbu signed a three-year contract with CD Mirandés in Segunda División.
 He made his professional debut on 22 October, starting in a 1–1 home draw against SD Huesca.

 Barbu scored his first professional goal on 21 November 2022, netting his team's second in a 2–1 home win over FC Cartagena.
+On 29 August 2024, he terminated his link with the Jabatos.

+On 30 August 2024, Barbu signed with Fuenlabrada in Primera Federación.